 Both Finviz and TradingView offer good value for money.
 Finviz has an excellent free service, while TradingView’s Pro+ plan is 30% cheaper than Finviz’s Elite plan.

-TradingView pricing starts at $0 for the basic ad-supported plan: Pro costs $14.95, Pro+ $29.95, and Premium costs $59.95 monthly.
+TradingView pricing starts at $0 for the basic ad-supported plan.
+Pro costs $16.95, Pro+ costs $29.95, and Premium costs $59.95 per month.
 Opting for a yearly subscription will reduce those costs by 16%, representing a significant saving.
-There is a $2 additional cost per exchange if you want real-time data.
+There is an additional $2 cost per exchange if you want real-time data.
 I recommend the Pro or Pro+ services to strike the right balance of power and price.

 You can get up to a 60% discount on TradingView by following simple steps.
 Find out more in our dedicated TradingView discounts article.